 Superintendent Green was silent for a few seconds, making eye contact with Mac.

 “I’m inclined to agree with you, Mac.”

-“Fine, Javion,” Special Agent Mason said, “but before she leaves, I have a question.
+“Fine, Javion,” Special Agent Mason said, “but I have a question before she leaves.
 Natalie, who is Boyd Creekmore?”

-“The building inspector for the Chicago Digital Consultants construction project.”
+“The building inspector for the Chicago Cyber Engineering construction project.”

 “OK, that’s enough.
-Mac, drive Ms. Rumsfort back to the Sun-Times building, see to her safety.
+Mac, drive Ms. Rumsfort back to the Sentinel building.
 Natalie, my word is trustworthy.
-We will not follow you around, learn the location where you’re living, or harass you in any way.
+We will not follow you around or harass you.

-However, if you ever feel threatened again, contact us, and we will come as quickly as we can.”
+However, contact us if you ever feel threatened again, and we will come as quickly as possible.”

 “Thank you, Javion.
 I seek the truth; you seek justice.
 In the end, they are one and the same.
 Good day, gentlemen.”

 Natalie followed Mac out of the meeting room.
-Special Agent Mason turned to Superintendent Green.: “She played you like a fiddle today, Javion.”
+Special Agent Mason turned to Superintendent Green..

+“She played you like a fiddle today, Javion.”

 “Yeah, maybe so, but we learned a lot from her stunt.
-She certainly threw us a bone with the name dropping of that fellow Boyd Creekmore.”
+She certainly threw us a bone with that fellow Boyd Creekmore.”

 “It’s a pleasure doing business with the FBI,” Javion said.”